INTER-FREIGHT'S CONDITIONS OF CONTRACT

 1. LIABILITY OF FORWARDER (such term to include the context otherwise requires its servants, agents, sub-contractors and actual carriers)

-- The contract shall be at "limited carriers risk" (pursuant to the Carriage of Goods Act 1979 hereinafter be referred to as "the Act" unless:
+- The contract shall be at "limited carriers risk" (pursuant to the Contract and Commercial Law Act 2017 hereinafter be referred to as "the Act" unless:

 1. The contracting party or his agent has signed on the face hereof a statement of the following terms: "These goods are to be carried at "Owner's Risk".
 This means that the carrier will pay no compensation if the goods are lost or damaged unless he intentionally loses or damages them".
 Or: